taikedz/shell-up/README.md

 It is desirable to transpile shell scripts typically because of thes limitations in code re-use, separation and being able to move-around single-scripts when deploying.

-This is a rewrite of Bash Builder (see below) to a native binary, which aims to achieve a few different goals:
+This is a rewrite of Bash Builder (see below) in Zig, which aims to achieve a few different goals:

 * A no-dependencies executable for performing the transpilation
 * A universal implementation that runs the same independently of execution platform